rorygreig/udacity-RL-continuous-control/README.md

 ```
 python src/main.py
 ```
-**OR** to train the neural network weights pass the `--train` flag to run in training mode:
+**OR** to train the neural network weights from scratch pass the `--train` flag to run in training mode:
 ```
 python src/main.py --train
 ```

-By default it uses the DDPG algorithm for training, however you can instead choose to use the PPO algorithm by passing the `--ppo` flag, eg.:
+By default the DDPG algorithm is used for training, however you can instead choose to use the PPO algorithm by passing the `--ppo` flag, eg.
 ```
 python src/main.py --train --ppo
 ```